ewallace/Ssd1_CRACanalysis_2020/README.md

 > Webb S, Hector RD, Kudla G, Granneman S. PAR-CLIP data indicate that Nrd1-Nab3-dependent transcription termination regulates expression of hundreds of protein coding genes in yeast.
 Genome Biol.
 2014 Jan 7;15(1):R8. doi: 10.1186/gb-2014-15-1-r8.
 [PMID: 24393166](https://pubmed.ncbi.nlm.nih.gov/24393166/); PMCID: PMC4053934.

 This repository is "as self-contained as possible".
 Most files are kept locally, with the exception of the
-* .fastq data (very large) - stored on GEO
+* .fastq data (very large, some is available on GEO)
-* .novoindex aligner index (large) - created from the genome sequence in `input_annotation`
+* .novoindex aligner index (large, created from the genome sequence in `input_annotation`

 The pipeline reads as inputs:

-* one multiplexed .fastq file with all raw reads
+* one multiplexed .fastq file with all raw reads (available on request because GEO will not accept multiplexed files).
 * annotation files, in `input_annotation`
 * barcode files, in `input_barcodes`

 The pipeline writes as outputs:

-* demultiplexed reads in .fastq format (also stored on GEO)
+* demultiplexed reads in .fastq format (stored on GEO)
 * various intermediate files of trimmed or unsorted reads (very large, not stored)
 * reads aligned to the genome and sorted, in .bam format (very large, not stored in repository)
 * read counts for each annotated transcript, in a .gff-like format